 United Kingdom

 Intellectual property rights are governed by a variety of statutes and common law.
 The substantive provisions are generally equally applicable throughout the United Kingdom (comprising England, Wales, Scotland and Northern Ireland).
-As the UK is currently part of the European Union (EU), some of its intellectual property law derives from EU legislation.

 United States

-As a general matter, intellectual property rights are governed by Federal statutes with certain exceptions, such as trade secrets, that are also governed by state law.
+As a general matter, intellectual property rights are governed by federal statutes with certain exceptions, such as trade secrets, that are also governed by state law.